microsoft/vscode-docs/docs/containers/quickstart-node.md

 The Docker extension helps you author Dockerfiles by using [IntelliSense](../editor/intellisense.md) to provide auto-completions and contextual help.
 To see this feature in action, add an environment variable to your service image by following these steps:

 1. Open the `Dockerfile` file.
 1. Use `ENV` instruction to add an environment variable to the service container image.
-The instruction should be placed in the `base` stage of the `Dockerfile` (the first stage in the file).

    ![Add an environment variable to Docker image](images/quickstarts/nodejs-intellisense-env.png)